biaslab/ReactiveMP_JuliaCon2021/README.md

 julia> import Pluto; Pluto.run()
 ```

-In Pluto.jl UI choose the `notebooks/presentation.jl` notebook.
+In Pluto.jl UI open the `notebooks/presentation.jl` notebook.
 It takes some time to initialise notebook since Pluto.jl executes all cells automatically upon opening.

 **Note**: Interactive plotting has been tested properly in Chrome web-browser only.
 We cannot guarantee proper interactive visualisation in other web browsers.